 - Information that we obtain from public registers

-- Information that we obtain when someone contacts us, applies for employment with us, visits us, or in any other way contacts us
+- Information that we obtain when someone contacts us, applies for employment with us or visits us

 - Information in customer and supplier agreements that have been entered into